Hanz-Ian/Hanz-Ian/README.md

 💪 Started January 3, 2023 (From Intro to BIT Program) - Present

-🎯 My aim is to become a Fullstack Developer
+🎯 My aim is to become an all around IT guy!
+(Helpdesk Analyst)

-📝 I’m currently learning Jetpack Compose, penetratrion testing with Kali and Ruby on Rails  🤠
+📝 I’m currently enhancing my skills on Active Directory, Jira and MECM!  🤠

 🤝 I’m looking to collaborate on small projects that can help me grow and apply new skills as a developer.